meta-llama/prompt-ops/examples/basic/quick_start.md

 ## Next Steps

 1. **Use the optimized prompt** in your production system
-2. **Try different optimization strategies** (light, medium, aggressive)
+2. **Try different optimization strategies** (light, medium, heavy)
 3. **Customize the configuration** for your specific use case

-For more advanced configuration options, see the detailed documentation in the `examples/` directory.
+For a detailed guide on all configuration options, check out the [Advanced Facility Configuration Guide](/examples/advanced/advanced_facility_config.md) which explains each setting in depth.